tiprankstipranks

 We are subject to significant governmental regulations that affect our operations and costs of conducting our business.

-Our current and future operations, including exploration and, if warranted, development of the Elk Creek Project, are and will be governed by laws and regulations, including: - laws and regulations governing mineral concession acquisition, prospecting, development, mining, and production;- laws and regulations related to exports, taxes, and fees;- labor standards and regulations related to occupational health and mine safety; and - environmental standards and regulations related to waste disposal, toxic substances, land use reclamation, and environmental protection.
-Companies engaged in exploration activities often experience increased costs and delays in production and other schedules as a result of the need to comply with applicable laws, regulations, and permits.
-Failure to comply with applicable laws, regulations, and permits may result in enforcement actions, including the forfeiture of mineral claims or other mineral tenures, orders issued by regulatory or judicial authorities requiring operations to cease or be curtailed, and may include corrective measures requiring capital expenditures, installation of additional equipment, or costly remedial actions.
-We may be required to compensate those suffering loss or damage by reason of our mineral exploration activities and may have civil or criminal fines or penalties imposed for violations of such laws, regulations, and permits.
-Existing and possible future laws, regulations, and permits governing operations and activities of exploration companies, or more stringent implementation, could have a material adverse impact on our business and cause increases in capital expenditures or require abandonment or delays in exploration.
+Our current and future operations, including development of the Elk Creek Project, are and will be governed by laws and regulations, including: - laws and regulations governing mineral concession acquisition, prospecting, development, mining, and production;- laws and regulations related to exports, taxes, and fees;- labor standards and regulations related to occupational health and mine safety; and - environmental standards and regulations related to waste disposal, toxic substances, land use reclamation, and environmental protection.
+Companies engaged in development activities often experience increased costs and delays in production and other schedules as a result of the need to comply with applicable laws, regulations, and permits.
+Failure to comply with applicable laws, regulations, and permits may result in enforcement actions, including the forfeiture of mineral claims or other mineral tenures and/or orders issued by regulatory or judicial authorities requiring operations to cease or be curtailed, and may include corrective measures requiring capital expenditures, installation of additional equipment, or costly remedial actions.
+We may be required to compensate those suffering loss or damage by reason of our development activities and may have civil or criminal fines or penalties imposed for violations of such laws, regulations, and permits.
+Existing and possible future laws, regulations, and permits governing operations and activities of mineral development companies, or more stringent implementation, could have a material adverse impact on our business and cause increases in capital expenditures or require abandonment or delays in development.
 Our Elk Creek Project is located in Nebraska, and while the State does have a comprehensive and modern set of environmental regulations, it does not have specific regulations with respect to permitting or reclaiming mines which could potentially impact the total time to market for the project.

-Litigation & Legal Liabilities2 | 5.0%
+Litigation & Legal Liabilities3 | 7.0%

 Litigation & Legal Liabilities - Risk 1